-4 Experimental Results
+3. Experimental Results

-Both versions of the Schema reference system were tested, for the purpose of performance evaluation, on a common collection of 2000 still images of the Corel gallery [11].
-These images were pre-assigned to 20 categories (e.g. eagles, flowers, cars, etc.), each containing 100 images, while subcategories (e.g. red cars) were manually defined whenever necessary.
+The Schema reference system was tested, for the purpose of performance evaluation, on a collection of 2000 still images of the Corel gallery [5].
+These images were preassigned to 20 categories (e.g. eagles, flowers, cars, etc.), each containing 100 images, while subcategories (e.g. red cars) were manually defined whenever necessary.
 This category / subcategory membership information was employed only for evaluating the performance of the reference system by calculating precision-recall diagrams for specific query categories.
 Note that the term precision is defined as the fraction of retrieved images which are relevant, and the term recall as the fraction of relevant images which are retrieved [3].
-The aforementioned precision-recall curves were produced by averaging the results of five different queries for objects of the same category, to allow for objective results to be extracted, while for both systems the same segmentation algorithm was employed when initiating a query using a specific image.
-These results are presented in Fig. 3, where it can be seen that the the second version of the reference system (SchemaXM), employing the MPEG-7 XM for indexing feature extraction and for matching, performs consistently better than the first version of the Schema reference system.
+The aforementioned precision-recall curves were produced by averaging the results of five different queries for objects of the same category, to allow for objective results to be extracted.